Insurances All Foreign US Real Estate Investors Need

-If you’re an active US real estate investor, then getting your property insured should be a top priority.
-Not only is it a requirement from most lenders, but taking out the right insurance policies could possibly save you from financial loss and even ruin down the road.
+If you are a US real estate investor, then getting your property or properties insured should be a top priority.
+Not only is it a requirement for most lenders, but taking out the right insurance policies could possibly save you from financial loss and even ruin down the road.

-Let’s look at the four main types of insurance that every real estate investor needs.
+Let’s look at the three main types of insurance that every real estate investor needs:

 1. Title Insurance

 Often, problems with the title aren’t caught until after the sale is finalized.
-There could be a lien on the property, or the deed could have been incorrectly filed.
-Without title insurance, all financial liability falls on your shoulders.
+There could be a lien on the property or the deed could have been incorrectly filed.
+Without title insurance, all financial liability falls on the shoulders of the investor.

 Title insurance is paid as a one-time lump sum payment when you close on the property, along with the closing costs and other fees.
 It covers things like liens, back taxes, encumbrances, and any other defects with the title.

 Commercial Package insurance is divided into 2 parts – Liability & Property.

 Liability is the part of the policy that defends you and pays any expenses arising out of a person tripping and falling on your property.
 (There are some exclusions based on several scenarios so ask your broker.
 See below for more examples).
 Property is the part of the policy that pays for the claims arising out of a fire, smoke, flooding from a burst pipe and loss of your rental income in the event you can collect rent due to a covered claim.